luca-92/cmislib3/README.txt

 ABOUT

-Thanks for using cmislib, the CMIS client library for Python.
+Thanks for using cmislib, the CMIS client library for Python v. >= 3.

 The goal of this library is to provide an interoperable API to CMIS repositories such as Alfresco, Nuxeo, KnowledgeTree, MS SharePoint,